Monitoring platform for keeping systems up and running at all times.

 TL;DR: Backup options are quite similar in both services and would meet the needs of most cloud applications.

 DynamoDB provides two backup options:

-DynamoDB backup processes (creation or restoration) run in background using state-of-the-art technology model that allows to backup an entire table in a matter of a few seconds, regardless of its size.
+DynamoDB backup processes (creation or restoration) run in the background using a state-of-the-art technology model that allows to backup an entire table in a matter of a few seconds, regardless of its size.
 A backup process does not affect table performance and capacity.
-Backups are retained on external and highly-durable storage.
+Backups are retained on external and highly durable storage.

-MongoDB offers similar feature for backing up data:
+MongoDB offers similar features for backing up data:

 TL;DR: By relying on an open-source engine, MongoDB Atlas provides much higher portability than DynamoDB, which is a proprietary, closed-source database system.